0BananaBig0/from_gcc_to_cpp/docs/makeAndMakefiles.md

 1. I have introduced the common knowledge regarding custom rules, implicit rules, and pattern rules.
 2. However, these rules cannot process header files effectively.
-3. The `make` command cannot determine which header files the C/C++ files depend on.
+3. The `make` command cannot determine which header files the C/C++ files depend on if the header files are not listed as dependencies.
 4. These dependencies are only identified when the compiler processes the C/C++ files, and there isn't a straightforward name-mapping rule.
 5. Consequently, issues arise: if any **header files** are updated, the `make` command remains